 According to this, the meaning of verse 184 becomes:

 “Fast for a certain number of days.
 Whoever among you is sick or on a journey and cannot fast, then he shall fast the same number some other days.
-If those who are not sick or on a journey and don’t fast it, they need to give a ransom to feed a desperate man…”
+If those who are not sick or on a journey and don’t fast it, they need to pay a fee to feed a desperate man…”

 So, at the beginning, although the sick and the travelers were obliged to fast the number of days they skipped after Ramadan, those who were able to fast were free to choose.
 If they didn’t fast deliberately, instead they could pay an amount as high as to feed a desperate man.
 This is controversial and there can be no controversy in the Book of God.
 This assertion may be criticized from three more respects: